joelmiranda323/p2threading/REPORT.md

 ### INTRO
 ####    Professor's lecture about Semaphores and how they manage resources was super
 ####    clear, but I still needed a review of it before I was ready to implement it.
-####    According the video, a semaphores will have counter for the resource and it has
+####    According to the video, a semaphores will have counter for the resource and it has
 ####    a queue to put the blocked threads in it when the resource is not available. so
 ####    for sem struct, I added a queue and a counter.
 ###    3.1-3.2: sem_create and sem_destroy